Principle of settling: the sedimentation rate

 Sludge

-Depending on the desired sludge quality, the size of the settling system, its shape and volume will impact sludge properties.
-Some structures are only used for collecting and extracting them, while others are also used for storing them.
-In any case, the sludge must be discharged regularly.
-In fact, once the storage facility has reached saturation, the mud can no longer be removed and ends up somehow in the river.
+It all depends on the quality of sludge required.
+The size of the water settling structure, shape and volume will impact its properties.
+Some structures are only designed to collect and extract water, while others provide storage facilities.
+In all cases, the mud must be removed regularly.
+When the storage facility is overloaded, the sludge can no longer be disposed of.
+They end up in the river one way or another.

 Shopping Cart